MultiSHAP: A Shapley-Based Framework for Explaining Cross-Modal Interactions in Multimodal AI Models: Discussion

+The online version of this article contains supplementary material, including: (i) additional token-wise patch--token interaction heatmaps for all qualitative case studies; (ii) supplementary tables reporting method comparisons, runtime analysis, and cohort-level interaction metrics; and (iii) additional details on the experimental setup and evaluation.

-We thank Da Wu, Quan Nguyen and Mian Umair Ahsan at the Wang Genomics Lab at CHOP/Penn for insightful comments and suggestions on the interpretation of multimodal AI models.
-This work is supported by NIH grant OD037960 and the CHOP Research Institute.
+\bmhead{Acknowledgements} We thank Da Wu, Quan Nguyen, and Mian Umair Ahsan (Wang Genomics Lab, CHOP/Penn) for insightful comments and suggestions on the interpretation of multimodal AI models.
+We acknowledge the publicly available data resources used in this work, including the GestaltMatcher Database (GMDB), VQAv2, MS~COCO, and Flickr30K, and we thank the respective dataset creators, curators, and maintainers for making these resources available.
+This work was supported by NIH grant OD037960 and the CHOP Research Institute.